-Guy Gardner in Green Lantern: The Animated Series: He's arrogant, womanizing and smug, but he's also very friendly.
+Green Lantern: The Animated Series: Guy Gardner is arrogant, womanizing and smug, but he's also very friendly.
 After disagreeing with Hal, he takes him to get wings and displays his affability, helping Hal get out of trouble, working together with him to stop the Manhunters, and helping him through a break-up.
 Even Salaak and the Guardians seem to like him.

-Harold under similar conditions evolved from a childish bully to a troubled Kiddie Kid with a transparent Jerkass Fašade.
+Harold under similar conditions evolved from a childish bully to a troubled Kiddie Kid who only acts like a jerk, and most people see through it.
 This reached a point he actually gained a crush on fellow Jerk With a Heart of Gold Patty, and if you have a problem with that, he'll pound you so hard it won't even be FUNNYYYYYY!!!!

-Gunther from Jane and the Dragon.
-Gunther is obnoxious to Jane (and occasionally the other denizens of the castle) and often uses underhanded tactics to get his way.
+Jane and the Dragon: Gunther is obnoxious to Jane (and occasionally the other denizens of the castle) and often uses underhanded tactics to get his way.
 However, he has also gone out of his way to right his meddling father's wrongs and usually ends up doing the right thing by the end of the episode.

-Larry, Loopy's brother on KaBlam!'s "Life with Loopy" shorts seems to always constantly tease his little sister, but it's shown that he has a big heart and really cares for her (messing with Loopy's his Berserk Button).
+Larry, Loopy's brother in the "Life with Loopy" shorts seems to always constantly tease his little sister, but it's shown that he has a big heart and really cares for her (messing with Loopy's his Berserk Button).